 Flavors of rich plum, juicy blackberry, and cassis.
 With secondary notes of spice and red meat.

-Grapes from the Big Break Vineyard were harvested at high natural sugar levels and treated gently in the cellar to emphasize the explosive fruit characteristic of the block.
-The fruit was almost entirely de-stemmed and lightly crushed, with a large proportion of whole berries remaining in the must.
-Fermentation occurred at moderate temperatures in stainless steel tanks, using a selection of cultured yeasts.
+Grapes from the Big Break Vineyard were harvested at high natural sugar levels and treated gently in the cellar to emphasize the explosive fruit character.
+The fruit was almost entirely destemmed and lightly crushed, with a large proportion of whole berries remaining in the must.
+Fermentation occurred at moderate temperatures in stainless steel tanks, using only native yeasts.
 After 10 days of gentle "pump-overs" and near dryness, we drained and pressed the wine from its skins.
-Big Break Grenache was minimally handled and aged for 12 months in new, medium-dark toasted French oak before bottling — approximately 38% new.
+Big Break Grenache was minimally handled and aged for 10 months in 38% new, medium-dark toasted American oak.